HIPAA Compliance Checklist: Everything You Need to Know In 2023!

 So, does entering into a BAA with Microsoft mean that Microsoft Office 365 is HIPAA compliant?
 Well, sort of.
 As stated, Microsoft confirms that it has taken appropriate measures in its “capacity as a business associate”.
 But this does not necessarily mean that an organization using Microsoft 365 meets the compliance requirements.
 In practice, using cloud services like Microsoft Office 365 is a bit of a gray area.

 Entering into a business associate agreement with Microsoft is necessary for HIPAA compliance, but even with the agreement in place, your organization might still be using Office 365 in ways that violate HIPAA requirements.
-So, apart from entering into a BAA, you also need to ensure that you are using these cloud services correctly, by maintaining audit logs and separate backups, enforcing limited access, using multi-factor authentication, etc.
+So, apart from entering into a BAA, you also need to ensure that you are using these cloud services correctly, by maintaining audit logs and separate backups, enforcing limited access, using multi-factor authentication, and so on.

 Preventing HIPAA Violations: How to Secure PHI